Tana00/Ojet-Team-11/README.md

 # Ojet-Team-11
-This is the project by Team 11 member of Hngi6 Ojet channel By @Connoisseur @Felicia11 @Ericomartic1 @Pablo and @Emmiedammie
+This is the project by Team 11 member of Hngi6 Ojet channel By @Connoisseur @Felicia11 @Ericomartic1 and @Emmiedammie